Q&A - Digital or FM

 Not really.
 DAB (Digital Audio Broadcasting) is the brand name of one of several technical systems for distributing digital sound broadcasting wirelessly.
 The other systems now recognized by the International Telecommunications Union are DRM (Digital Radio Mondiale), HD Radio (Mexico & the U.S.) and ISDB-T (Japan).

 The key characteristics of FM, HD Radio, CDR, DRM+, DAB+ and DVB-T2 Lite (ISDB-T excluded).
-Note updates: BW capacity for DRM+ is 37-186 kBit/s and Multicarrier is up to 213.
+Note updates: BW capacity for DRM+ is 37-186 kBit/s and Multicarrier is up to 213. |

-2. What is the plus in DAB + and DRM + indicating?
+2. What is the plus in DAB+ and DRM+ indicating?

 DAB+ is an upgraded version of DAB and provides better capacity for more channels.
 However, it is the same model with multiplexer (multiplexes).
-DRM + is an expanded version of DRM, originally comprising frequencies below 30 MHz (short / medium / long wave).
+DRM+ is an expanded version of DRM, originally comprising frequencies below 30 MHz (short / medium / long wave).
 DRM+ covers higher frequencies (Band I to III) up to 300 Mhz.
 Band II is the current FM band and band III is today used for DAB.
 Read more about broadcasting bands here.

 3. Are many countries making a transition to digital radio?

 4. Is the European Union pushing for DAB?
-And the EBU?

-The European Commission has announced that it will not take any decision on a "European standard", but prefer that the so-called multi-platform development i.e. a single receiving apparatus to receive multiple systems such as FM, DAB / DAB +, DRM30 and DRM +.
+The European Commission has announced that it will not take any decision on a "European standard", but prefer that the so-called multi-platform development i.e. a single receiving apparatus to receive multiple systems such as FM, DAB, DAB +, DRM30 and DRM+.

 There are no official European institutions pushing for digital wireless radio.
-The European Broadcasting Union – the interest organization of the public service companies - is lobbying for the DAB system and a closure of the FM band.
+The European Broadcasting Union – the interest organization of the public service companies - has been lobbying for the DAB system and a closure of the FM band.
 However, in February 2013 the EBU issued recommendations that when DAB coverage is not possible, to use DRM/DRM+ for digital radio broadcasting in the frequency bands currently used for analogue radio broadcasting (AM and FM).

-5. Will any country “switch off” FM?
+6. Will any country “switch off” FM?

 There are no an international plans for completely closing the FM band, nor on national basis in any country.
 (See also item 7 below).

 Denmark and Norway want the public service and the commercial national networks to switch to DAB, but keeping FM for local radio stations.
 Finland is instead using the VHF Band III (174-230 MHz) for television.
+Finland definitely rejected DAB 2007.

-In Sweden the former Socialdemocratic government dismissed DAB already in 2005.
+In Sweden the government dismissed DAB already in 2005.
 In June 2015 the present Socialdemocratic-Green party coalition government again rejected any plans to replace FM with DAB+ due to massive negative public and professional opinion including a consultation round and dismissal by the National Audit.

 This decision was confirmed without opposition by the Parliament in February 2016.
 Read more.